HaraldJoerg/emacs-perl-doc/README.md

 # emacs-perl-doc
 Read nicely rendered Perl documentation in Emacs

-This file contains a command to read Perl documentation in Emacs.
+This file contains commands to read Perl documentation in Emacs.
 It uses two external commands which come with Perl: `perldoc` to locate the Perl documentation for the Perl modules installed on your system, and `pod2html` to format the documentation to HTML.
 This HTML version is then displayed using Emacs' "simple HTML renderer" shr.

+  * `perl-doc`: Read perl documentation, prompt for topic.
+You can give perldoc sections (e.g. "perldebug"), names of modules installed on your system, but also functions and variable names.
+  * `perl-doc-file`: Like `perl-doc`, but prompts for a file name.
+  * `perl-doc-view-source`: View the POD source for the documentation in the current buffer.

 ## Motivation